About Apple iPhone 7

 - Siri – Both the iPhone 7 and the 7 Plus come with Apple’s Siri voice assistant software.
 This allows you to activate hands-free with only your voice using the ‘Hey Siri’ command.
 Siri can also be used to send and receive emails and texts, set reminders, chose and play music and more

 - Apple iPhone 7 and Apple iPhone 7Plus Battery Life – Both models use rechargeable, but not user-replaceable lithium-ion batteries.
-In terms of battery life both phones have been reliably tested at around 12 hours life between charges.
-The Plus falling maybe an hour shorter than the smaller model.
-This is not spectacular battery life and tested badly against the Samsung Galaxy S7 and the HTC 10
+In terms of battery life, both phones have been reliably tested at around 12 hours on a full charge.
+The Plus falls maybe an hour shorter than the smaller model, which isn’t spectacular.
+Moreover, given there are no new iPhone 7 models in production, the old ones you can find on the market are more likely to have weakened batteries.

 - Nano-SIMs – Both the iPhone 7 and the 7 Plus use Nano-SIM cards and so are not compatible with micro-SIMs.
 So, be careful if you’re thinking of buying a SIM-free iPhone 7 or 7 Plus and swapping out your old SIM.